 The goods are delivered by truck to the shipping port.
-Shipment to Australia by
+Shipment to Australia by vessel

 (b) Identify each party in the distribution chain and describe the functions performed by them.
-Where commissions are paid indicate whether it is a pre or post exportation expense having regard to the date of sale.
+Where commissions are paid indicate whether it is a pre or post exportation expense having regard to the date of sale

 (c) Explain who retains ownership of the goods at each stage of the distribution chain.
-In the case of delivered duty paid(DDP) sales, explain who retains ownership when the goods enter Australia.
+In the case of delivered duty paid (DDP) sales, explain who retains ownership when the goods enter Australia.

 Export sales to Australia are and it is at this point that ownership is transferred from SYS to

 (d) Describe any agency or distributor agreements or other contracts entered into in relation to the Australian market (supply copy of the agreement if possible).

 N/A

 (e) Explain in detail the process by which you negotiate price, receive orders, deliver, invoice and receive payment.
 If export prices are based on price lists supply copies of those lists.

 Price:

 Orders:

+Dolivory

 Delivery:

-Delivery.

 Invoice:

+invoice.

 Payment:

-There are no price lists, all prices are negotiated.
+r ayment.

 (f) State whether your firm is related to any of its Australian customers.
 Give details of any financial or other arrangements (eg free goods, rebates, or promotional subsidies) with the customers in Australia (including parties representing either your firm or the customers).

 SYS and are not related.

 (g) Details of the forward orders of the goods (include quantities, values and scheduled shipping dates).

+mt to be shipped within value-AUD

-identifi ur export selling prices vary according to the distribution channel ied?
+iden your export selling prices vary according to the distribution channel tified?
 If so, provide details.
-Real differences in trade levels are sterised by consistent and distinct differences in functions and prices.
+Real differences in trade levels are racterised by consistent and distinct differences in functions and prices.